 Understanding Colostomy Procedures

-A colostomy is a surgical procedure that is performed to make a temporary or permanent opening for the colon through the abdomen.
-It may be recommended following an injury or operation to the bowels or intestines.
+A colostomy is a surgical procedure that makes a temporary or permanent opening for the colon through the abdomen.
+It’s a procedure that may be recommended following an injury or operation to the bowels or intestines.
 The goal of a colostomy is to provide a way for stool to filter into a bag that is attached to the outside of the abdomen, rather than traveling through the bowels and rectum.

-A colostomy may be performed to help address a variety of gastrointestinal issues, including:
+A colostomy may be performed to help treat a variety of gastrointestinal issues, including: